What stands in your way?

 Managing Cravings

 One of the hardest parts of quitting is managing cravings.
-Everyone’s quit journey is unique and you will learn what works best for you by trying different things.
+Remember, everyone’s quit journey is unique, and you will discover what works best for you through trial and error.
+Be patient with yourself and try different things until you find what helps you stay on track and manage your cravings.

 Give some of these tips a try: